colombbus/declick-ui/README.md

 TBD

-# copy htaccess.example into .htaccess and set RewriteBase accorging to your configuration
+# copy htaccess.example into .htaccess and set RewriteBase according to your configuration

 TBD